 Tips

-For baking - place a tray in the bottom of the oven or under the casserole as it may leak a bit (also depending on your baking dish, ideally 9x13 inch will fit the strata but you I’ve used smaller ones too).
+- For baking - place a tray in the bottom of the oven or under the casserole as some juices may leak out of the casserole while it's baking.
+It will also depend on your baking dish, ideally 9 (9x13) or 8 inch (I used 8x11) will fit the strata but I’ve used smaller ones too.

 Variations

-- Instead of Bacon - sausage, pepperoni, kielbasa, ham, pulled chicken (rotisserie, slow cooker bbq chicken), ground beef, salmon.
+- Instead of bacon - sausage, mini pepperoni, chorizo, kielbasa, ham, pulled chicken (rotisserie, slow cooker bbq chicken), ground beef, salmon or leftover pork chops or ribs.
+The meat options should be cooked before adding to the casserole.

 - For more flavors - add 1-2 tablespoons of green or red pesto to the egg mixture.